openvinotoolkit/open_model_zoo/tools/model_tools/README.md

 * `license_url`: an URL for the license that the model is distributed under.

+* `accuracy_config`: path to the model accuracy config in the user's file system.

+* `model_config`: path to the model configuration file in the user's file system.

 * `precisions`: the list of precisions that the model has IR files for.
 For models downloaded in a format other than the OpenVINO™ IR format, these are the precisions that the model converter can produce IR files in.
 Current possible values are: